Solid Waste Management

 Household Hazardous Wastes

 Disposal of household hazardous waste at the Chelan County Moderate Risk Waste Facility is available to any resident of Chelan County.
-The facility accepts ONLY residential household hazardous waste; no business waste is accepted unless it is a scheduled small business collection event.
+We ask that you give a small donation to use the facility.
+The facility accepts business waste by appointment only from small quantity generators in Chelan County.
+What's a small quantity generator?
+Read more!

 Location: 3612 Highway 97A, Wenatchee